Carpal Tunnel Syndrome

 Treatment for Carpal Tunnel Syndrome

-At Mir Neurology, we offer various treatment options for Carpal Tunnel Syndrome, ranging from non-invasive approaches to surgical interventions, depending on the severity of the condition.
+We offer various treatment options for Carpal Tunnel Syndrome, ranging from non-invasive approaches to surgical interventions.
+Treatment depends on symptom severity and nerve involvement.

 • Activity Modifications – Reducing or modifying activities that strain the wrist can help prevent further damage.

-• Ergonomic Adjustments – Adjusting your workstation or the way you perform repetitive tasks to reduce stress on the wrist.
+• Ergonomic Adjustments – Improve your workstation setup or the way you perform repetitive tasks to reduce stress on the wrist.

 • Cold Compresses – Applying ice to the wrist to reduce swelling and inflammation.